4 hours | 4 CEs

 Terry Kukor, PhD, ABPP

-Terry Kukor, Ph.D., ABPP, is board-certified in forensic psychology.
-He is a Senior Forensic Psychologist at Netcare Access in Columbus, Ohio.
-He holds adjunct positions at Drexel University, Miami University, and The Ohio State University.
-Dr. Kukor has specialized in criminal forensic evaluation f...
+Terry Kukor, Ph.D., ABPP, is board-certified in forensic psychology, and is a Senior Forensic Psychologist at the Netcare Forensic Center.
+Dr. Kukor has specialized in criminal forensic evaluation for more than 30 years, during which time he has also done violence risk and threat assessment.
+He teac...

 Develop a Specialty Area of Practice